David Forden

-David Warner Forden (September 11, 1930 – February 12, 2019) was an operations officer for the Central Intelligence Agency (CIA).
+David Warner Forden (September 11, 1930 – February 12, 2019) was an American spy and operations officer for the Central Intelligence Agency (CIA).
 He helped Ryszard Kukliński, a colonel in the Polish People's Army, pass along sensitive information on nations in the Warsaw Pact to the United States.

 Forden had an ongoing three-year assignment in Mexico City, in 1973.
 He was assigned by the CIA to Warsaw as a station chief.
 He returned to CIA headquarters in Langley, Virginia as the chief of the Soviet-Eastern European division.